-- (1) A Full Bench must (except as provided by subsection (2)): - (a) decide under section 604 whether to grant permission to appeal a decision; and - (b) if the Full Bench decides to grant the permission-hear the appeal in accordance with section 607.

-- (2) The President, a Vice President or a Deputy President directed by the President, may: - (a) decide under section 604 whether to grant permission to appeal: - (i) a decision of a delegate under subsection 625(2); or - (ii) a decision of the General Manager (including a delegate of the General Manager) under the Registered Organisations Act; and
+- (1) A Full Bench must (except as provided by subsection (2)): - (a) decide under section 604 whether to grant permission to appeal a decision; and - (b) if the Full Bench decides to grant the permission-hear the appeal in accordance with section 607. - Note: For the constitution of a Full Bench, see section 618. - (2) The President, a Vice President or a Deputy President directed by the President, may: - (a) decide under section 604 whether to grant permission to appeal: - (i) a decision of a delegate under subsection 625(2); or

-(b) if the President, the Vice President or the Deputy President (as the case may be) grants the permission-hear the appeal in accordance with section 607.
+- (ii) a decision of the General Manager (including a delegate of the General Manager) under the Registered Organisations Act; or - (iii) a decision of the Registered Organisations Commissioner (including a delegate of the Commissioner) under the Registered Organisations Act; and - (b) if the President, the Vice President or the Deputy President (as the case may be) grants the permission-hear the appeal in accordance with section 607.